 A MENTOR ARRIVES

 We made 100 pairs of jeans, brought them to a trade show in Los Angeles, and a fashion writer from the California Apparel News wrote a short piece about them.
-The article caught the attention of legendary fashion veteran Allen Chevalier, who immediately felt a kinship with the designs.
+The article caught the attention of fashion design veteran Allen Chevalier, who immediately felt a kinship with the designs.